zinichakraborty/bootcampexercises-f23/proj2/README.md

 - There will be four inputs on this page: Full Name, Email, Password, and Confirm Password
 - We will also have a checkbox for if the user is an Admin or not
 - There will be a clickable Sign Up button that once clicked:
-    - First compares Password and Confirm Password inputs and if they do not match notifies the user (hint: use conditional rendering) and keeps the user on the page
+    - First compares Password and Confirm Password inputs and if they do not match notifies the user and keeps the user on the page
     - Second handles creating a user using your backend code
         - If creating the user was successful then it routes to the Training Logs Dashboard
         - If creating the user was unsuccessful then there is some display to inform the user of the issue and remains on the create account page